yugr/rust-slides/features/cons/index-checks/README.md

 - Disable index checks in compiler and compare perf of large and/or performance sensitive projects
   * patch to disable checks: https://blog.readyset.io/bounds-checks
+- Can we somehow measure how often compiler is able to remove index checks from loops ?

 # Combining multiple checks not optimized